Nurse: Charisse Brown Harmon RN

 Prevention of Head Lice

 How do they spread?
 Head lice are contagious.
 They are spread through direct head-to-head contact or through the sharing of personal items such as combs, brushes, scarves, hats, headbands and ties, clothing, towels, pillows, sleeping bags, stuffed animals, and even headrests (think movie theaters or car seats!).
-To minimize the risk of repeated outbreaks, remind your children not to share these items with others and not to put “heads together” while playing at school or elsewhere.
+To minimize the risk of repeated outbreaks, remind your children not to share these items with others and not to put “heads together” while playing.
 One of the most important things that parents can do is to routinely check their children’s hair for head lice.
 Keep a good lice comb at home and check hair on a regular basis.

 Also, here are some great websites that will give you MORE information.

 National Association of School Nurses, policy statement on lice (http://www.nasn.org/Default.aspx?tabid=237)

 Center for Disease Control (www.cdc.gov/ncidod/dpd/parasites/lice/factsht_head_lice.htm#how_spread)

 Harvard School of Public Health, Head Lice information (www.hsph.harvard.edu/headlice.html)

 Mayo Clinic (http://www.mayoclinic.com/) (type in “head lice” in search box)